FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ## MonoBehaviour vs Script

 When it comes to game scripting, Unity and Flax are very similar.
 The are some differences in C# API (Flax has bigger math library, is more performance-oriented and uses new C# 7.2).
-In fact, the whole C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
+In fact, the whole C# editor and C++ engine including scripting API is open and can be found [here](https://github.com/FlaxEngine/FlaxEngine).
 All contributions are welcome.

 Also, Flax support native **[C++](../../scripting/cpp/index.md)** scripting and **[Visual Scripting](../../scripting/visual/index.md)** as an in-build feature.
 We don't want to limit our developers to just a one programming language for the game development as using C\+\+ and Visual Scripting together with C# can benefit.